Scthe/scthe.github.io/content/blog/2023-12-10-vulkan-initialization/vulkan-initialization.md

 Alternatively, you can record the command buffers once during the app initialization.
 Every app parameter is then controlled by uniforms.
 While not all apps fit this approach, it could be an interesting optimization.

 A common pattern in Vulkan is to create a special `setup command buffer`.
 When uploading data for 3D objects, we might not be able to write to high-performance GPU memory regions directly from the CPU.
 To solve this, we write the data to temporary, CPU-visible memory and use the `setup command buffer` to copy it to the more optimal chunk of memory.
-We will see this pattern over and over again in the [Vulkan resources](#) article.
+We will see this pattern over and over again in the <CrossPostLink permalink="/blog/vulkan-resources/">"Vulkan resources"</CrossPostLink> article.

 While command buffers are easy to create there is a bit of theory behind using them efficiently.
-Be it to [set up synchronization](#), optimize [resource's memory placement](#), or [draw scene triangles](#).
+Be it to <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="Synchronizing frames in flight and swapchain images">set up synchronization</CrossPostLink>, optimize <CrossPostLink permalink="/blog/vulkan-resources/">resource's memory placement</CrossPostLink>, or <CrossPostLink permalink="/blog/vulkan-frame/">draw scene triangles</CrossPostLink>.
 Commands are how you order a GPU to do something.